 It is another armor enchantment in Minecraft, which again includes helmets as well.
 The Fire Protection Enchantment in Minecraft is a protection enchantment that, as the name suggests, protects against fire.
-The protection also includes the time and damage of damage over time attacks with fire is reduced.
+The protection also includes the time and damage of damage overtime attacks with fire reduced.
 At max, the fire enchantment is situational because when you are going to need it, it will be with lava.
-In the Nether, you will find lava the most than any other world in Minecraft.
+In the Nether, you will find more lava the most than in any other world in Minecraft.
 So having the Fire Protection enchantment in the Nether to protect you from lava is great.

 Related: Minecraft Bubble Elevator